Police Scotland

 Although the site’s usual consumption was around 5m3 (5,000 litres) of water per day, the sudden spike in consumption at Baird Street Station was showing a consumption of 379m3 (379,000 litres) of water per day - equivalent to 56 Olympic sized swimming pools of water.

-Business Stream alerted Police Scotland, whose regional Facilities Manager (FM) was initially able to investigate and rule out any obvious issues like dripping taps or toilets.
-In the meantime, Business Stream deployed a team within 24 hours to investigate the issue and conduct any emergency repair work.
+Business Stream alerted Police Scotland, whose regional Facilities Manager (FM) was initially able to investigate and rule out any obvious issues such as internal and / or external possible explanations.
+In support, Business Stream deployed a team within 24 hours to investigate the issue and conduct any essential emergency repair work.

 The solution

-As there was no evidence above ground of any issues, the team used a correlator device, which listens for vibration at two ends of a pipe, to quickly check for any leaks in the station’s underground pipework and identify the location of the leak if one is found.
+As there was no evidence above ground of any issues, the team used a correlator device, which listens for vibration at either end of a pipe, to quickly check for any leaks in the station’s underground pipework and successfully identified the location of the leak.

-The team were able to identify a suspected leak within the Baird Street Station car park.
-Due to the pipework being beneath tarmac, this required significant excavation works, which Business Stream was able to carry out while successfully repairing the pipework, all within the same day.
+Once identified and because the pipework location was beneath tarmac, this required a significant excavation which Business Stream was able to carry out to successfully repair the pipework, all within the same day.

 Results

-As a result of Business Stream’s quick and efficient pipework repair, the site’s consumption returned to around 5m3 (5,000 litres) of water per day and Police Scotland were safe in the knowledge that the hidden leak had been detected and fixed to prevent further issues.
+As a result of Business Stream’s quick and efficient pipework repair, the site’s consumption returned to around 5m3 (5,000 litres) of water per day.
+Consequently, Police Scotland avoided excessive water supply charges equivalent to an annualised cost of approximately £250,000.